nobledynamic/nobledynamic.github.io/content/posts/fabric-madness-4/index.md

 epochs = 100
 ```

-After this intial setup, it was time to iterate over the models' dictionary.
+After this initial setup, it was time to iterate over the models' dictionary.
 For each model, an experiment was created.
 Note how we're using the code snippet from before, where we first check if the experiment exists, and only if it doesn't do we create it.
 Otherwise, we just set it.

 ```python
 import mlflow